 Vacation season is approaching quickly, and you likely are hoping to solidify your plans for a family trip soon.
-Planning a vacation that fits the needs of your child with Autism can be a tricky endeavor.
-Many vacation destinations geared towards family fun tend to be overstimulating for children with Autism and can be easy spots to get lost in.
+Planning a vacation that fits the needs of your child with behavioral issues can be a tricky endeavor.
+Many vacation destinations geared towards family fun tend to be overstimulating for children with behavioral issues such as ADHD or autism and can be easy spots to get lost in.
 Fortunately, more and more vacation destinations are taking intentional steps to make their experience suitable for children with special needs.

 Royal Caribbean Cruises